 Creative Capital grants for film are limited to $50,000, but that’s not all they offer their grantees.
-Getting a Creative Capital grant means that you will get a ton of other help, too.
+Creative Capital grants offer a variety of kinds of support.

-This law firm funder describes itself as “an enthusiastic supporter of cultural programs and initiatives" and is worth look at, so long as you create your work in one of the firm’s U.S. locations.
+This law firm funder describes itself as “an enthusiastic supporter of cultural programs and initiatives" and prioritizes organizations located in one of the firm’s U.S. locations.

 This low-profile funder offers modest grants to documentary and narrative film projects.